vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   if changes since last test have paid off in measurements) may be worth doing sooner.

+* NMR lipoprofile: I want to get this done at some point; the question is whether I should do this instead of a regular lipid panel as part of my upcoming round or defer it to a later round.
+I need to do more research and learning regarding NMR lipoprofile and its benefits.

 * Look into DEXA scans.
 For instance, whole-body scans by DEXA (see [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
 I likely only need one every 5 years or so if